gcr-solutions/quantum-computing-for-life-science-workshop/docs/a-drug-discovery/a-molecule-unfolding/0-prerequisite/_index.en.md

 title: Prerequisite
 weight: 10
 ---
-1. You must have an AWS account in global region
+1. An AWS account in global region

-1. You must have an AWS user which can login AWS console with below policy:
+2. An AWS user which can login AWS console with below policy:

 ```json
 {